onyx-platform/onyx/doc/design/messaging.md

 ### Implementation plan

-- Add a new component to all peers - BufferChannels.
+- Add a new component to all peers - MessagingBuffer.
   - Two channels: inbound & outbound
   - Fixed sized buffers on both, make configurable
 - Add `send-message` and `receive-message` to `onyx.extensions`.